PolyTrack Speedrun Strategies: Advanced Techniques for Record Times

 Every failed run teaches something:

-- Discover new strategies through experimentation
+- New Strategies: Discover alternatives through experimentation

 Marathon, Not Sprint

-- Expert tracks may require 500+ attempts
+- Expert tracks: 500-1000+ attempts

 Core Speedrun Techniques

-1. Optimal Racing Lines
+1. Optimal Racing Lines (IAO Principle)

-When to Deviate:
+When to Deviate from IAO:

-- Boost pads off the racing line
+- Boost pad off racing line (calculate: boost gain vs. line loss)

-- Track-specific shortcuts
+- Track-specific shortcuts exist

 2. Speed Preservation